 Karen is an outstanding person, only looking to better the community and those in it.”

-Graduate of Naples High School, Class of 2015, Darice is now a rising junior at Florida Gulf Coast University
+Graduate of Naples High School, Class of 2015, Darice is now a junior at Florida Gulf Coast University.

 “Karen Clawson is the energetic Founder and Executive Producer of the K is for Kids Foundation, a teen-driven foundation that fosters young men and women so they can develop into brilliant leaders and readers.
 She’s created a vehicle that provides numerous teens with opportunities including work experience, much needed volunteer hours, business opportunities, leadership roles, and much more!